tjnieradka/AD-Entra-Lab/docs/04-DHCP-Server-Setup.md

      ![image](https://github.com/user-attachments/assets/147cfd1e-020d-4ec1-8bf5-3d81fe17fc81)

 18. Test on clients.
-Note that the IP address are based on the configured scope.
+Note that the IP address is based on the configured scope.

 # DHCP Clients